Code-Institute-Submissions/milestone-project-5/README.md

 -	A visualize data page with interactive charts displaying recipe data

 ### Features Left to Implement
--	None
+-	A paid ClearDB plan that will remove query limits.
+The current query limit may cause the live version of the app to crash.
+-	An external storage service for hosting image files.
+This would allow users to upload images to the live app, and have these images saved permanently.
+Due to the scope of this project, recipe images are saved in the project repository.
+Therefore, they are only saved (beyond the current session) if they are uploaded to the testing branch, not the live Heroku branch.
+This is because changes made on Heroku are not committed to the project repository.

-## Database Schema:
+## Database Schema

 ### Developing the Database Schema
 The database schema was initially planned out using the Entity Relationship Diagram(ERD) below:
 ![ERD]( https://i.snag.gy/xephD3.jpg)
 The diagram was created before the decision to commit to using an SQL database, rather than a NoSQL database.
 However, the diagram confirmed that an SQL schema was feasible.
 While the SQL design limited the amount that the schema could change throughout development, the final database schema still had some deviations from the initial outline.
 Most notably, the ‘Allegories/Suitable For’ table was removed, as this data could instead be included in the ‘Categories’ table.

 ### Current Database Schema
-The current database schema is found in the [database_schema](https://github.com/Paddywc/milestone-project -4/blob/master/database_schema/database_schema.txt) directory.
+The current database schema is found in the [database_schema]( https://github.com/Paddywc/milestone-project-4/tree/testing/database_schema) directory.
 Note that there are currently two MySQL databases.
 The original/testing Cloud9 database, and the ClearDB database used in the live Heroku app.
 However, as the MongoDB database was initially created as a clone of the Cloud9 database, they have identical schemas.

 ## Tech Used

 ### Some of the tech used includes:
 -	**MySQL**
     *	To store the recipe data